New Romantics (song): Critical reception

 Upon the release of 1989, Corey Beasley from PopMatters deemed "New Romantics" and the other two deluxe edition bonus tracks more "compositionally daring" than any track on the standard edition.
 Beasley favorably likened the song to the works of Chvrches, writing that "[Swift] can do it better than anyone else".
 Slate's Carl Wilson called it "manifesto-toned", and Pitchfork's Vrinda Jagota described the track as a "surging, euphoric" number that captures the essence of the album.
 Josh Duboff from Vanity Fair lamented the song's exclusion from the standard edition of 1989, writing that it could end up as an album track "on pretty much any other 2014 pop star's album".
-Aimee Cliff from Fact noted that even though the lyrics are about Swift's familiar theme of "documenting memories as romantic, filtered snapshots", "New Romantics" signaled a maturity in Swift's songwriting.
+Aimee Cliff from Fact picked "New Romantics" as an example that best demonstrates Swift's ability to "[document] memories as romantic, filtered snapshots".

-Rob Sheffield of Rolling Stone ranked "New Romantics" as the second best song of 2014, writing: "I have no idea why she left a song this urgent and glittery and perfect off her album ... but geniuses are weird."
-In his ranking of Swift's songs, Sheffield ranked it the second greatest song of Swift's career, labeling it as a "work of genius, exceeding even the wildest hopes any fan could have dreamed".
-Rolling Stone magazine placed "New Romantics" at number 58 among "The 100 Best Songs of the 2010s".
-Critic Brittany Spanos described it as "the type of relieving dance floor soul purge that the best pop can be".
-Retrospective reviews from The Guardian's Alexis Petridis, NME's Hannah Mylrae and Paste's Jane Song commented that the song should have made the final cut of 1989's standard edition.
+Sheffield ranked "New Romantics" as the second best song of 2014 and the second-greatest song of Swift's career, behind "All Too Well" (2012).
+He hailed it as a "work of genius, exceeding even the wildest hopes any fan could have dreamed".
+Rolling Stone featured "New Romantics" at number 58 in their list "100 Best Songs of the 2010s"; Brittany Spanos described it as "the type of relieving dance floor soul purge that the best pop can be".
+Retrospective reviews from The Guardian's Alexis Petridis, NME's Hannah Mylrae, and Paste's Jane Song have commented that the song should have made the final cut of 1989's standard edition.
 Lucy Ford from British GQ ranked the single among Swift's 10 best and praised its "cheeky and winking" theme.
+In a list ranking the bonus tracks from Swift's albums, Variety's Chris Willman ranked "New Romantics" third and described it as Swift and Martin's "peak [...] collaboration in terms of sheer ear candy".

-In less enthusiastic reviews, Nate Jones from Vulture called "New Romantics" a failed attempt at "writing a big generational anthem."
+There were less enthusiastic reviews.
+Nate Jones from Vulture regarded "New Romantics" as a weaker attempt at "writing a big generational attempt" than Swift's 2012 song "22".
 Chris Richards of The Washington Post said that the song "registers somewhere between moldy emo and the back pages of a high school literary magazine", containing some of the "worst lyrics" on 1989.